 Spring semester has arrived, and it’s now peak season for our efforts to transform our campus.
 Several ongoing projects will soon cross major milestones, while a few new upgrades will kick off later this spring.

 Posts By: Charles Primm

-The Ready for the World Cafe will journey to France on Thursday, October 23 and October 30.
-The luncheons will be held at 11:30 a.m. in the UT Visitors Center, 2712 Neyland Drive.
+The Ready for the World Cafe concludes the fall season with Spanish fare on Thursday, December 4.
+The luncheon, featuring ceviche, tapas, stewed rabbit and flan, will be held at 11:30 a.m. in the UT Visitors Center, 2712 Neyland Drive.

 The start of the holiday season includes a day for giving thanks, two days for seeking deals, and now a national day dedicated to celebrating generosity and giving back: Giving Tuesday.
 This Tuesday, December 2, UT is encouraging alumni and other donors to participate.

 Before she died, Theresa and Raphael’s mother created a video message to comfort her children, remind them of her everlasting love, and assure them that everything is as it should be.
 Though her story is not real, it is the type of message a person dying of HIV/AIDS may want to leave behind.
 It is one of four digital stories created as a UT College of Nursing pilot research project.
 The goal is to create a tool that can help persons with HIV/AIDS communicate their end-of-life and advanced care planning wishes.

 Melanie D. Wilson, professor of law, associate dean for academic affairs, and director of diversity and inclusion at the University of Kansas School of Law, will be the new dean of the UT College of Law.
 Wilson will begin on July 1, 2015.

 Kelly Leiter, dean emeritus of the College of Communications at UT, passed away on Saturday, November 15, at his home in Knoxville.